 - How far the stock can run, aka how many points remain in this current run.

 - Who is controlling price: Is it Dark Pools, High Frequency Traders HFT, Professional Traders, Smaller Funds, or Retail Traders?
-Who controls price MATTERS as that is part of how long the run will keep running.
+Whoever controls price MATTERS, as that is part of how long the run will keep running.

 Martha Stokes CMT

 TechniTrader technical analysis using a StockCharts chart, courtesy of StockCharts.com